zihan-wu/SenateQuotationWeb/index.md

   <img src="figures/sanders_senti.png" />
 </p>

 To examine whether sentiments in quotations can represent support rate, we can calculate the **average sentiment score of quotations** mentioning each candidate **within a year before the election**.
-This can be visualized by scatter plots of average sentiment score and final vote rate:
+We discard those which have low vote_rate (< 1%).
+The relation can be visualized by scatter plots of average sentiment score and final vote rate:

 <p align="center">
   <img src="figures/senti_vs_vote.png" />
 </p>

-The Pearson Correlation is -0.11, with P-Value 0.09 (> 0.05).
-As a result, there is no significant correlation between them. **Sentiment of quotations toward politicians can not truly reflect the support rate!** This may be counter-intuitive.
-However, in the 2016 U.S. presidential election, Donald Trump won the presidential election while most news agencies did not favor him.
-Nowadays, news articles fail to convey the ideas of most people.
+The Pearson Correlation is -0.11, with P-Value 0.03 (< 0.05), which is statistically significant.
+Such observation seems to be contrary to the intuition that more favorable people will recieve more votes.
+There are two possible explaination for this: (1) the mention data are limited and the correlation here is spurious.
+(2) Those candidates who adopt a middle way campaign strategy will be likely to receive more votes from both sides.

 ## Reference: